mrsteele/dotenv-webpack/README.md

   ...
   plugins: [
     new Dotenv({
-      path: './.env' // Path to .env file.
-Use a separate file for client configuration
+      path: './.env' // Path to .env file (this is the default)
-      safe: true // lets load the .env.example file as well })
+      safe: true // load .env.example (defaults to "false" which does not use dotenv-safe) })
   ]
   ...